MainulDip/iOS-study/SwiftLanguageTour/swift-basic-102.md

 // Print "No name is applied, nothing will be called after this return underneath"
 ```

-### Error Handling:
+### Error Handling | `do {try fn()} catch {}`:
 A function indicates that it can throw an error by including the throws keyword in its declaration.
-When you call a function that can throw an error, you prepend the try keyword to the expression.......
+When you call a function that can throw an error, you prepend the `try` keyword to the expression.......

 Swift automatically propagates errors out of their current scope until they’re handled by a catch clause.